vqpy/vqpy/README.md

 [![License](https://img.shields.io/badge/License-Apache_2.0-brightgreen.svg)](https://github.com/uclasystem/VQPy/blob/main/LICENSE)

-VQPy is an object-oriented language for modern video analytics.
-With VQPy, users can express their video queries in a composable and reusable manner with Python.
+VQPy is an object-oriented language, designed to address two major issues in video analytics: (1) it is hard to express complex query logic with a pure declarative language (like SQL) and perform actions (e.g., send a message) when certain events are detected (e.g., a senior person falls) and (2) it is hard to ``grow'' queries in similar ways to how normal object-oriented programs grow (e.g., via library building and composition).

+To solve these problems, VQPy embraces the four pillars of object-orientation: <b>Inheritance</b>, <b>Polymorphism</b>, <b>Encapsulation</b>, and <b>Abstraction</b>, with syntax designed specifically for analyzing video frames.
+VQPy allows a complex query to be expressed with a very small number of lines of code.
+VQPy supports query sharing and composition---finding a red car can build on an existing query that finds a general car, thereby significantly simplifying development and deployment.
+Please check out our examples below for details.

 VQPy is still under active development.
 VQPy compiler, which generates a query plan with optimized performance for users' video analytics applications, is working in progress.
 With VQPy compiler, users can simply focus on the declaration of video queries for their own applications, and multiple optimizations defined in the compiler will be transparently applied to the user’s video analytics pipeline.

 ## Installation